The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

 \subsection{Particle detection and investigation.
 Laser induced breakdown spectroscopy (LIBS).}

-Laser Induced Breakdown Spectroscopy (LIBS) is a non-destructive atomic emission spectroscopy technique that employs a high energy laser pulse as the excitation source \cite{Dem15}.
-The laser atomizes and excites a small amount of material at the sample’s surface (in the nanogram to picogram weight range), developing a plasma plume that emits light at frequencies characteristic to the chemical elements present in the sample.
-As LIBS is basically a surface interrogation technique, it may not identify species present in the inner side of a sample unless the sample is homogenized prior to analysis.
-The sensitivity of LIBS lies in the ppm range, the analysis is performed in real-time, and no preliminary sample preparation is typically required (unless homogenation is desired).
-LIBS yields atomic emission and plasma emission spectra that can be used to determine elemental composition of single particles \cite{Pin11}.
+Laser Induced Breakdown Spectroscopy (LIBS) is a non-destructive atomic emission spectroscopy technique that employs a high energy laser pulse as an excitation source \cite{Dem15}.
+The laser atomizes and excites a small amount of material at the sample surface (in the nanogram to picogram weight range), developing a plasma plume that emits light at frequencies characteristic to the chemical elements present in the sample.
+As LIBS is basically a surface interrogation technique it may not identify species present in the inner side of a sample, unless the sample is homogenized prior to analysis.
+The sensitivity of LIBS lies in the ppm range, the analysis is performed in real-time and no preliminary sample preparation is typically required (unless homogenation is desired).
+LIBS yields atomic emission and plasma emission spectra that can be used to determine the elemental composition of single particles \cite{Pin11, Yua19}.

-The influence of water content, droplet displacement, and laser fluence on the laser-induced breakdown spectroscopy (LIBS) signal of precisely controlled single droplets is investigated in \cite{Jarvi16}.
+The influence of the water content, droplet displacement, and laser fluence on the laser-induced breakdown spectroscopy (LIBS) signal of precisely controlled single droplets, is investigated in Ref. \cite{Jarvi16}.
 NP analysis is extremely valuable for many applications.
 One of the disadvantages associated to optical excitation techniques stems from the bounded resolution which is the outcome of the diffraction limit.
-Single particle nanoanalysis was previously unattainable by means of LIBS, but recently attogram-scale absolute limits of detection have been achieved by employing optical trapping and levitation to isolate single particles \cite{Puro17}.
+Single particle nanoanalysis was previously unattainable by means of LIBS, but state-of-the-art attogram-scale absolute limits of detection are achieved by employing optical trapping and levitation to isolate single particles \cite{Puro17}.
 The multielemental capabilities of this approach are demonstrated by subjecting two different types of nanometric ferrite particles to LIBS analysis \cite{Puro19}.
+Ref. \cite{Yua19} suggests a new one-point calibration method called single-sample calibration LIBS (SSC-LIBS) to improve the accuracy and stability of detecting major elements using only one standard sample.

+Finally, a tutorial review that presents the most recent advances and state of the art techniques used in LIBS is Ref. \cite{Andra20b}.